rnorton12/review-fetch/README.md

 Welcome to review-fetch.
 Widely known as 'Review Fetch'©™.

-This customizable application allows for companies to take control of their longterm success by encouraging feedback, building a good reputation, and building brand awareness.
-All key factors for a successful business to grow and retain a loyal customer base.
+This customizable application allows for companies to take control of their longterm success by encouraging feedback, building a good reputation, and cultivating brand awareness.
+All key factors for a successful business to grow referral business and retain a loyal customer base.

 ## Functionality & Features